henrichsen/GeoClaw_BMI/README.md

 To run the BMI you first need to run the `init()` function.
 After running init, you will need to run the initalize funtion. the initialize function inputs a standard setrun.py file for GeoClaw.
 The BMI then runs the script and can modifiy any of the parameters in the `set_value` function.
 After initialization, you can run the model to the specified endtime in the setrun.py by running the `update` function, or to any forward time in the `update_until`.
 Currently backward timesteps are not supported in this BMI, but plans for future version will include this functionality.
 GeoClaw check points are created for every endtime in the `update` and `update_until` functions.
 Checkpointing at other times is currently not supported in the version.

-## Running in the Ngen Framework
+## Files needed for the Ngen Framework

-This documentation assumes that you have a working Ngen environment.
-For information about setting up a Ngen environment can be found on the Ngen Github page [here](https://github.com/NOAA-OWP/ngen).

 To run the BMI in the BMI framework you will need the following files:
 ##### Setrun.py